Divide-By-0/blog/content/posts/movies.md

 - **Psych: The Movie**: 10/10.
 Anything Psych I will give a 10/10 gauranteed.

+- **Spider-Man: Into the Spider-Verse**: 10/10.
+I probably don't need to sell you on this, but this was an incredible story with an insane animated comic book art style.

-- **The Big Sick**: 9/10.
+- **The Big Sick**: 8/10.
 Just completely insane that this was a real story.
+Was a 9 when I watched it.

 - **Bird Box**: 8/10.
 Haven't watched an apocalyptic movie in a while, was fun.